rust-gamedev/rust-gamedev.github.io/content/news/040/index.md

 This method runs on all APIs (including OpenGL!), thanks to wgpu/naga portability.
 It's suitably fast, regardless of perspective, even on an old macBook with an integrated GPU.
-It concludes the rendering story of the project, and we can shift focus on other areas.
+It concludes the rendering story of the project, and the devs can shift focus on other areas.

 _Discussions: [Reddit](https://www.reddit.com/r/rust_gamedev/comments/ypf38k/description_of_the_voxel_tracing_in_rusty_vangers/)_